 The extra nitrogen will help root growth even when the top growth has slowed down.
 Nitrogen that is not used this calendar year will be stored overwinter and help your lawn green up much faster the following spring.

 For cool season lawns, this will start sometime in late August/early September and run through the end of the season (e.g. Mid-October for my area of Massachusetts).
 You can add an organic fertilizer such as Milorganite on your first 1-2 applications, as these fertilizers contain slow-release nitrogen and often need the heat from the soil (and water) to activate.
 But after that, as temperatures start to drop, you will switch to a fast-release nitrogen such as urea.

-CX DIY (CarbonX) is a great option.
-It’s a 24-0-4 formula which means 24% of the bag is Nitrogen – 17% of which is fast-acting urea nitrogen.
-To apply 0.5 lbs. of Nitrogen of CX DIY on a 12,000 sq. ft. lawn, you would need 25 lbs. of fertilizer every two weeks.
+Yard Mastery Flagship is a good option.
+It’s a 24-0-4 formula which means 24% of the bag is Nitrogen.
+To apply 0.5 lbs. of Nitrogen of Yard Mastery on a 12,000 sq. ft. lawn, you would need 25 lbs. of fertilizer every two weeks.
 Try our lawn fertilizer calculator to help measure.

 That same 11,000 sq. ft. lawn could buy 46-0-0 urea nitrogen from Amazon for the same price tag, but now get twice the amount of applications from the 50 lbs. bag (~12 lbs. of fertilizer over 11,000 sq. ft. = 0.5 lbs.
 N/1,000).
 So resource your nitrogen fertilizer wisely.
 Check your local nurseries and hardware stores.